MilliQan Experiment: Collaboration

-MilliQan Detector
+MilliQan detector

-The MilliQan experiment is located in an access tunnel 33m from CMS.
+The MilliQan experiment is located in an underground access tunnel 33m from CMS.
 It is shielded from CMS by 17m of rock, protecting it from hadronic backgrounds while allowing millicharged particles to pass through to the detector.
+Located 70m underground, it is also shielded from cosmic ray backgrounds penetrating through the surface of the earth.
 The detector consists of a set of plastic scintillator bars and slabs which are mounted to photo-multiplier tubes (PMTs).
 The basic concept of the MilliQan detector is to exploit the relationship between ionization and charge in scintillator: ionization in scintillator due to a charged particle is proportional to the charge squared.
 This means that small charges will deposit amounts of energy that are small enough to evade the general purpose LHC detectors but large enough to be seen in a dedicated detector.
 Additionally, a charged particle will deposit a consistent amount of energy as it passes though a scintillator, so aligning a series of layers—consisting of scintillator coupled to PMTs—with the LHC P5 interaction point allows the experiment to be sensitive to millicharged particles.

-MilliQan Demonstrator
+MilliQan demonstrator

 The first operation of the milliQan experiment came in the form of a ~1% prototype detector called the MilliQan demonstrator.
 It consisted of three layers of plastic scintillator bars mounted to PMTs in a 3x2 layout pointed towards the LHC interaction point near CMS, as well as additional material for shielding.
 The demonstrator collected 1106 hours of beam-on data and 1042 hours of beam-off data during LHC Run 2.
 This set leading constraints on the possible masses and charges for millicharged particles between masses from 20 to 4700 MeV and charges from 0.006e to 0.3e.

-Run 3 Detectors
+Run 3 detectors

 An upgrade to the milliQan detector for LHC Run 3 includes an expansion of the number of bars in the detector, from 3x2 to 4x4 bars per layer and from 3 to 4 layers.
 It also includes the addition of a new "slab detector", a detector which sacrifices charge sensitivity for acceptance in an effort to search for millicharged particles of higher mass.
-These upgrades are scheduled to be completed by early 2023.
+The bar detector upgrade was completed in June 2023, and the slab detector upgrade in July 2024.
+These upgrades are expected to improve sensitivity to millicharged particles with charges as low as 0.003e and masses up to 45 GeV.